With more than 1.1 billion unique websites in the world as of 2026, itโs never been more important to stand out.

 Leen Heyne is a jewelry brand with a very minimalistic website that aims to wow its visitors with its unique looking products.
 This is as close to having only essentials on your website looks like.

-Simple and short messages about the brand and its design process are the most you’ll get copy-wise on the home page.
-Their center column approach to their website leaves a lot of white space to the sides.
-This helps visitors focus on only one thing at a time, instead of getting distracted by multiple things at once.
+Their homepage keeps copy to a minimum, offering only short and brief messages about the brand and its design process.
+Their center-column layout leaves ample white space on both sides, which helps visitors focus on a single element at a time instead of getting distracted by multiple things at once.

 9. Sliders